gromovoy88/nuxt-commerce/README.md

 A set of composables like `useProductList` or `useCustomer` to use business logic and state in any Nuxt 3 project.

-**Pagebuilder Layer**

-Implementation of all default Magento page builder components.

 **Demo Apps**

-Two different demo client applications to get started with Thunder based on Nuxt 3.
+Demo application to get started with Thunder based on Nuxt 3.

 ### Progress